N=(0,2) Deformation of CP(1) Model: Two-dimensional Analog of N=1 Yang-Mills Theory in Four Dimensions: Non-perturbative calculation through the instanton measure

 \subsection{A nonrenormalization theorem}

 This is not the end of the story, however.
 We have to address the question of two- and higher-loop corrections in the instanton background.
 In this subsection we will argue that they vanish.
-Are arguments are intended to show that the instanton measure in (\ref{imf}) is all loop exact, i.e., it does not receive higher loop corrections.
+Our arguments are intended to show that the instanton measure in (\ref{imf}) is all loop exact, i.e., it does not receive higher-loop corrections.
 The proof is a version of the nonrenormalization theorem \cite{NSVZ2, CS2}.

 Let us recall that in the instanton background superfield $A_{\rm inst}$ and $A^\dagger_{\rm inst}$, we can apply supersymmetry transformation given by \beq \theta \to \theta +\epsilon\,,\quad \theta^\dagger \to \theta^\dagger+\epsilon^\dagger\,,\quad \bar z_{\rm ch}\to \bar z_{\rm ch}+4i\epsilon\theta^\dagger\,. \eeq Under such a transformation the superinstanton transforms as \beqn A_{\rm inst} &=& \frac y{z-z_0}\to \frac y{z-z_0}\,,\\[2mm] A_{\rm inst}^\dagger &=& \frac{\bar y(1+4i\theta^\dagger \beta^\dagger)}{\bar z_{\rm ch}-\bar z_0-4i\theta^\dagger\alpha} \to \frac{\bar y(1+4i\theta^\dagger \beta^\dagger+4i\epsilon^\dagger\beta^\dagger)}{\bar z_{\rm ch}-\bar z_0+4i \epsilon\theta^\dagger-4i\theta^\dagger\alpha-4i\epsilon^\dagger\alpha}\,. \eeqn To make the background invariant under such transformations, one can assign appropriate transformation laws to the collective coordinates (moduli), namely, \beq \bar y\to \bar y(1+4i\epsilon^\dagger\beta^\dagger)\,,\quad \bar z_0\to \bar z_0+4i\epsilon^\dagger \alpha\,,\quad\alpha\to \alpha+\epsilon\,,\quad \beta^\dagger\to \beta^\dagger\,. \eeq Combining (\ref{est}) and (\ref{collecoortra}) it is not difficult to see that the instanton field configuration remains intact when we apply the supersymmetry transformations.
 Moreover, our expression for the integration measure over the collective coordinates, (\ref{imf}), is invariant too.
 This implies the following.
 Supersymmetry understood as a combined action of (\ref{est}) and (\ref{collecoortra}) is preserved classically by our chosen instanton background, and, hence, it will be preserved in loops.
 In particular, this forbids any correction to (\ref{imf}) of the form\,\footnote{The scale $|y|$ serves as a natural infrared cutoff.
 Note that the infrared cutoff is provided by the absolute value of $y$, while the dependence on the phase angle is trivial.} $1+c g^2 \text{ log}(M^2|y|^2)$, since such a term would change the power of $\bar y$, that would be in contradiction with (\ref{collecoortra}).